 What is personal vs public 'space'?
 How can a smile be misinterpreted?
 Why do we each consider the other 'rude,' even when we (especially when we) are on our best behavior?
-Using interviews, research, direct observation and group discussions with French students, we will explore our differences in different contexts such as greetings (handshakes, la bise, smiles, introductions), families, friends, dating, inviting and being invited, food, meals, and manners.
+Using interviews, research, direct observation and group discussions with French students, we will explore our differences in different contexts such as greetings (handshakes, la bise, smiles, introductions), families, friends, dating, inviting and being invited, food, meals, andmanners.

-Education in France and abroad
+Education in France and the USA

-After readings, in discussion with their French counterparts, students will compare and contrast the goals, teaching methods, and outcomes of the two different education systems.
+After readings, in discussion with their French counterparts, American students will compare and contrast the goals, teaching methods, outcomes, and institutions of the two (very) different education systems.
 Together they will take elements from each to create their ideal system.
-The French Workplace Why do French and foreign business people often complain about professional meetings when the 'other' is present?
+4. The FrenchWorkplace Why do French and American business people often complain about professional meetings when the 'other' is present?
 Using simulation games, observation, analysis and discussion we will look at issues such as hierarchy, behavioral expectations, dress codes, understanding and managing the differences between implicit vs explicit styles, participation in professional meetings.